 Students may request full non-disclosure of their educational records, an action that will prevent the Student Service Center and the Registrar’s Office from releasing information about their enrollment at Columbia to any external units or individuals.
 Likewise, students already on full non-disclosure status can request that this restriction be removed so that directory information can be provided freely to external requesters.
 In order to request non-disclosure status or have it disabled, students should write directly to the Registrar’s Office, making sure to indicate their full name, school of enrollment, and the action they would like taken regarding setting of the non-disclosure flag.
 This letter should be submitted and received by the Registrar’s Office no later than the end of the change of program period.

-For additional information regarding access to student records, please consult the current issue of FACETS, Appendix C (pdf, 1.5MB).
+For additional information regarding access to student records, please consult Essential Policies: Access to Student Records.

 Questions about the University's interpretation of the FERPA guidelines should be referred to the University's General Counsel in 412 Low Library.